 Spending hours in the climbing gym or out at the crag will help you to maintain low levels of body fat and keep a toned body composition.
 Doing laps on routes in the gym burns a ton of calories, as do the often physically demanding approach hikes to climbing areas, so your climbing habits are likely to be quite conducive to having a toned, fit body composition.

 Some examples of cardio that can help you as a sport rock climber are circuit training, interval training, running, biking, and swimming.
-Just note that doing too much cardio can possibly have negative benefits on your pure strength games, so it should be limited to just the right amount that you need to maintain your aerobic fitness levels and keep yourself looking fit.
+Just note that doing too much cardio can possibly have negative benefits on your pure strength games, so it should be limited to just the right amount that you need to maintain your aerobic fitness levels and keep yourself looking fit and good.

 Core Training for Rock Climbers